S-Spence/OpenGL_3D_Scene/README.md

 </br>

 <h2>Getting Started</h2>
 1. Open the project in visual studio by launching the .sln file.
-Follow the instructions below to link the dependencies with the project.
+Follow the instructions below to link the project's dependencies.
 </br>
 </br>
 2. Right click on the top level of the project in visual studio and select properties.